ux-fran/turbine-factory-urban-decay-repository/README.md

 ---

+### Credits
+- **Special Credit to Max Hay**: The insights and techniques shared by Max Hay were instrumental in bringing this turbine scene to life.
+Visit his website at [Max Hay](https://maxhayart.com).

+---

+### Final Notes
+The **Turbine Scene Project** was a rewarding learning experience in 3D modeling, lighting, and texturing.
+Special thanks to Max Hay for his inspiration and guidance.
+The project is now complete, showcasing industrial design elements within a dynamic, atmospheric environment.

+---

 ## 🌐 Explore More

 Looking for a full overview of all my Blender projects?
 Head over to the **[Blender-Projects-Repo Wiki](https://github.com/ux-fran/blender-projects-repo/wiki)**—the central hub where I showcase all my projects and share insights about my Blender journey. 🛠️✨